 Short term and long term investment – confused between which one to choose from?
 This guide will give you a headstart.

-Investment plays a significant role in fulfilling your life goals or instant gratification.
+Investment plays a significant role in our Financial future.
+Short or Long term Investment, both are integral in fulfilling your life goals or provide instant gratification.

 Are you saving for a foreign trip?
 Or planning for your retirement?